Screening Those at Risk of Psychosis May Help Prevent Violence

 Also, the targets of violent thinking at the beginning of the study were not those who were subsequently attacked.
 This finding suggests that the attacks may have been impulsive and opportunistic rather than planned and were the result of the person’s psychotic symptoms.

-“These individuals feel that they themselves are not having violent fantasies,” said Gary Brucato, PhD, an instructor in clinical medical psychology (in psychiatry) at Columbia University Medical Center (CUMC) and first author of the paper.
+“These individuals feel that they themselves are not having violent fantasies,” said Gary Brucato, PhD, an instructor in clinical medical psychology (in psychiatry) at Columbia University Irving Medical Center (CUIMC) and first author of the paper.
 “They feel that the thoughts they are having are intrusive and not their own.
 Since they are not convinced that these thoughts are real, they tend not to report them or consider them meaningful.”

 Several factors, including alcohol and drug abuse, failure to take antipsychotic medications regularly, younger age, and psychotic symptoms such as delusions and hallucinations, have been shown to have some effect on the risk of violence among people with psychosis.
 Earlier research indicated that the period just before and after a first psychotic episode is a time of high risk for violent behavior, when violent behavior peaks.